Waterloo Soft Matter Theory 2013

 that incorporates hydrodynamic forces and forces from the liquid crystal

 Phase transitions are ubiquitous in nature.
 Understanding the kinetic pathways of phase transitions has been a challenging problem in physics and physical chemistry.
 From a thermodynamics point of view, the kinetics of phase transitions is dictated by the characteristics of the free energy landscape.
 In particular, the emergence of a stable phase from a metastable phase follows specific paths, the minimum energy paths, on the free energy landscape.
-I will describe the characteristics of the minimum energy paths and introduce an efficient method, the string method, to construct them.

 Carlo field-theoretic simulations (MC-FTS) are performed on melts of symmetric

 diblock copolymer for invariant polymerization indexes extending down to

 experimentally relevant values of N=104.
 The simulations are